 Interactome Projects at CCSB

 H uman interactome mapping is the flagship project of CCSB.
-A first map of the human binary interactome (Rual et al Nature 2005) was obtained by yeast two-hybrid (Y2H) screening for direct, binary interactions within a "Space-I" matrix of ~8,000 x 8,000 ORFs contained in Human ORFeome v1.1 (Rual et al Genome Res 2004).
+A first map of the human binary interactome (Rual et al Nature 2005) was obtained by yeast two-hybrid (Y2H) screening for direct, binary interactions within a "Space I" matrix of ~8,000 x 8,000 ORFs contained in Human ORFeome v1.1 (Rual et al Genome Res 2004).
 We have developed an empirical framework that quantitatively measures the parameters of screening completeness, assay sensitivity, sampling sensitivity, and precision, and used this framework to estimate the size of the human binary interactome as ~130,000 ± 32,000 binary interactions (Venkatesan et al Nat Methods 2009).
-Using a novel next-generation sequencing strategy to identify interaction pairs (Yu et al Nat Methods 2011), we have carried out a Y2H screen for interactions within a “Space-II” matrix of ~13,000 x 13,000 ORFs contained in Human ORFeome v5.1.
-We now provide prepublication to the community ~14,000 new direct, binary interactions (HI-2012 Prepublication), bringing the total number of unique binary interactions to ~17,000 and the completion of the Reference Human Interactome map to ~20%. more
+Using a novel next-generation sequencing strategy to identify interaction pairs (Yu et al Nat Methods 2011), we have carried out a Y2H screen for interactions within a “Space II” matrix of ~13,000 x 13,000 ORFs contained in Human ORFeome v5.1.
+We report ~14,000 new direct, binary interactions (Rolland et al Cell 2014), bringing the total number of unique binary interactions to ~17,000.
+Mapping of the Reference human interactome has begun, with early release of Human ORF collection for binary interaction screening and binary protein-protein interactions from a small test search space being used to develop, optimize, and benchmark improvements to the mapping pipeline, as well as preliminary data. more

-Viruses intrinsically depend on their host cell during the course of infection and can elicit pathological phenotypes similar to those arising from mutations (Gulbahce et al, PLoS Comput Biol 2012).
-We applied a systematic integrated pipeline to investigate at genome-scale perturbations of host interactome networks induced by individual gene products encoded by members of four functionally related, yet biologically distinct, families of DNA tumor viruses: polymaviruses, papillomaviruses, adenoviruses, and Epstein-Barr virus (Rozenblatt-Rosen et al, Nature 487:491-5).
+Viruses intrinsically depend on their host cell during the course of infection and can elicit pathological phenotypes similar to those arising from mutations (Gulbahce et al PLoS Comput Biol 2012).
+We applied a systematic integrated pipeline to investigate at genome-scale perturbations of host interactome networks induced by individual gene products encoded by members of four functionally related, yet biologically distinct, families of DNA tumor viruses: polymaviruses, papillomaviruses, adenoviruses, and Epstein-Barr virus (Rozenblatt-Rosen et al Nature 2012).
 By yeast two-hybrid we screened 123 viral ORFs against ~13,000 human ORFs, obtaining 454 validated binary interactions between 53 viral proteins and 307 human target proteins.
-By tandem affinity purification followed by mass spectrometry (TAP-MS), we reproducibly mapped 3,787 viral-host co-complex associations involving 54 viral proteins and the products of 1,079 unambiguously identified host genes.more
+By tandem affinity purification followed by mass spectrometry (TAP-MS), we reproducibly mapped 3,787 viral-host co-complex associations involving 54 viral proteins and the products of 1,079 unambiguously identified host genes. more

 Plants have unique features that evolved in response to environmental and ecological challenges.
 Accounts of the complex cellular networks that underlie plant-specific functions are missing.
 We reported a proteome-wide binary protein-protein interaction map from a search space size of ~8,000 x 8,000 ORFs for the interactome network of the plant Arabidopsis thaliana.
 This interactome map contains ~6,200 highly reliable interactions between ~2,700 proteins (Arabidopsis Interactome Mapping Consortium, Science 2011), representing ~2% of the full Arabidopsis biophysical binary interactome. more